geoschem/gcpy/docs/source/getting_started.rst

         $ pip install -e .

     This will automatically call **setup.py** for you.
-The "**-e**" flag will install the package in "editable" mode, which means that any chane you make to the source code will automatically be recognized when you load the package in Python; this is *especially* useful when you're developing code.
+The "**-e**" flag will install the package in "editable" mode, which means that any change you make to the source code will automatically be recognized when you load the package in Python; this is *especially* useful when you're developing code.

-Finally, you don't *have* to go through this process of install packages.
+Finally, you don't *have* to go through this process of installing packages.
 If you have code sitting on your disk somewhere, you can always modify the environmental variable ``$PYTHONPATH`` to include a path to that code, and Python will find it for you.
 However, you *should not do this* if it can be avoided, because it is extremely difficult (if not impossible) to be sure that any compiled code will link against the correct libraries it needs, and it is very hard to debug errors associated with mis-matched libraries/headers if you go this route.
-Besides, using packages greatly improves transparency and reproducibility, so you're already developing all your code as a package, right?
+Besides, using packages greatly improves transparency and reproducibility, so you're already developing all your code as packages, right?

 jupyter / IPython
 ~~~~~~~~~~~~~~~~~